eclipse-kura/kura/docs/core-services/sqlite-db-service.md

 # SQLite Db Service

-Starting from version 5.3, Kura provides provides an integration of the SQLite database.
+Starting from version 5.3, Kura provides provides an integration of the SQLite database, based on the org.xerial:sqlite-jdbc wrapper .

 The database integration is not included in the official distribution, but it can be downloaded from Eclipse Marketplace as a deployment package.